Rituals are an important part of kids’ lives. They connect children to their family and community and give everyone a sense of “who they are.”

 Traditionally, a feast is held on day six of Kwanzaa and gifts are exchanged on day seven.

-The feast, which falls on Dec.
-31, is called karamu.
+The feast, which falls on December 31, is called karamu.
 Since it corresponds with the day that honors creativity (kuumba), many families organize a craft-making party.
-Then, the crafts are exchanged as gifts on Jan.
-1.
+Then, the crafts are exchanged as gifts on January 1.

+Since Karamu is a feast, after all, prepare a spread of traditional African-American foods.
 Involve the children in the meal prep, and they’ll feel a sense of pride for contributing to the dinner.

 If you’re looking for favors to give the children after the feast or as gifts on Kwanzaa’s final day, consider books about the holiday.

 Kwanzaa is a meaningful way to wrap up the year and reflect on important values.
-It’s also a chance to start the New Year with a sense of purpose, responsibility, self-respect and care for the community.
+It’s also a chance to start the New Year with a sense of purpose, responsibility, self-respect, and care for the community.